mmcc007/todo/README.md

 After this point
 the remote `master` should be protected and should never be pushed-to manually.
 There should never be a reason to even checkout the local `master` branch locally.
-All CICD git commands should be issued from the local `dev` branch.
+All CICD commands should be issued from the local `dev` branch.

 ## Build server setup